AnsBenO/sql-tutor-web/README.md

 -   Node.js (for Tailwind CSS processing)
 -   Maven (build tool)

-to run the app in dev mode run the following command: `task serve`
+to run the app in dev mode (live reload) run the following commands:`npm install` then `task serve`

+to run without live reload run `mvn jetty:run-war`

+the application will be available at: http://localhost:8080/